rh-mobb/documentation/content/rosa/customizing-console-route/index.md

   - Thatcher Hubbard
 ---

 Starting with ROSA 4.14.X, it is possible to modify the hostname and TLS certificate of component Routes post-install.
 These are the `OAuth`, `Console`, and `Downloads` routes.
 For example, the default ROSA console uses the built-in domain `https://console-openshift-console.apps.<cluster_name>.<random>.p1.openshiftapps.com`.
 You can now specify a custom domain, for example `test.example.com`, and the ROSA console will be available at a URL such as `https://console-openshift-console.test.example.com`.
+This guide will walk you through how to customize the console url for a ROSA Classic cluster (not tested on ROSA HCP yet).

 ## Prerequisites